Sports business Sports tech AI inside sport Thursdays, free

 What does NSF Certified for Sport actually mean?

-It means every batch has been independently tested for substances banned by major sports testing bodies — NCAA, NFL, WADA.
-It's not a marketing badge; it's the specific certification that protects a drug-tested athlete from a positive test caused by contamination, not intent.
+It means every batch is independently tested for substances banned by the major sports bodies like the NCAA, NFL, and WADA.
+It's not a marketing badge.
+It's the specific certification that protects a drug-tested athlete from a positive test caused by contamination they never intended.

 Is creatine safe and worth taking for athletes?

-Yes — creatine monohydrate is the most evidence-backed performance supplement in the scientific literature, not a trend.
-The brand matters more than the ingredient at this point: buy an NSF-certified, third-party-tested product, take 5g daily, skip the loading protocol.
+Yes.
+Creatine monohydrate is the most evidence-backed performance supplement out there, not a trend.
+At this point the brand matters more than the ingredient: buy an NSF-certified, third-party-tested product, take 5g a day, and skip the loading phase.

 Are greens powders like AG1 worth the cost for athletes?

-It depends entirely on existing diet quality.
-Athletes already hitting their micronutrient targets through food see the ROI drop significantly at the price point.
-It's a backup system for gaps in a diet, not a replacement for eating well.
+It depends entirely on how good your diet already is.
+Athletes hitting their micronutrient targets through food see the value drop off fast at this price.
+Think of it as a backup for gaps in a diet, not a substitute for eating well.

 Why do NSF-certified products cost more than store-brand supplements?

-Third-party batch testing is a real, recurring cost passed to the consumer — it isn't just brand markup.
-For a drug-tested athlete, that cost is what stands between a supplement and a failed test caused by a contaminated batch, not a knowingly-taken banned substance.
+Third-party batch testing is a real, recurring cost that gets passed to you, not just brand markup.
+For a drug-tested athlete, that cost is what stands between a clean supplement and a failed test from a contaminated batch.